the-math-room/facet/CONTRIBUTING.md

 Facet is a TypeScript toolkit for building interactive UI denotationally.

-See `docs/LAYERS.md` for the meaning/projection/representation/interpretation split.
+See docs/LAYERS.md for the meaning/projection/representation/interpretation split.

 ## Single responsibility

 Facet's responsibility is narrow:

-> Interpret an interactive UI denotation into a concrete target while preserving the core algebra's laws and identity guarantees.
+> Describe interactive UI denotationally and interpret that representation through explicit, law-respecting layers.

 Facet should not become a kitchen-sink application framework.

 It should not own:

-- app state architecture
+- app-specific state architecture
-- effects
 - routing
 - data fetching
-- forms
+- form models
 - validation
 - animation
 - persistence
 - styling systems
+- component lifecycle
+- hooks

 Those can live in separate tools that target Facet's ADT.

+Facet may provide small optional shell utilities, such as src/runtime, as long as they keep impurity at the edge and do not change the UI denotation.

 ## Design boundaries

 Facet's core should stay representation-agnostic.

-`src/core` may define:
+src/core may define:

 - abstract UI operations
 - laws
 - platform-neutral types
 - helper interfaces

-`src/core` should not depend on:
+src/core should not depend on:

 - HTML helpers
 - the tree representation
 - the DOM renderer
+- string rendering
+- testing utilities
 - browser-specific node types
 - application state architecture
 - effects